 - details of anything they're allergic to

-You will need to fill out a Temporary services form GMS3 which can be picked up from the surgery or downloaded here.
+You will need to fill out a Temporary services form GMS3 which can be picked up from the surgery.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.